 Our common stock price has experienced substantial volatility in the past and may remain volatile in the future.
-During 2020, the sale price of our common stock ranged from a high of \$14.50 per share to a low of \$0.25 per share.
-Volatility in our stock price can be driven by many factors including, but not limited to, market conditions in the energy materials industry, announcements that we may make regarding our business plans or strategy, including announcements concerning our anticipated battery-graphite business or the sale of our uranium assets to enCore Energy in a transaction that closed on December 31, 2020, the substantial increase in the sale and issuance of shares of our common stock to finance our operations and the accuracy of expectations and predictions of analysts and the market as they pertain to our future business prospects.
+During 2022, the sale price of our common stock ranged from a high of \$2.41 per share to a low of \$0.78 per share.
+Volatility in our stock price can be driven by many factors including, but not limited to, general market conditions, market conditions in the energy materials industry, announcements that we may make regarding our business plans or strategy, including announcements concerning our anticipated battery-graphite business, the substantial increase in the sale and issuance of shares of our common stock to finance our operations and the accuracy of expectations and predictions of financial analysts and the market as they pertain to our future business prospects.
 In addition, the price of our common stock may increase or decrease substantially for reasons unrelated to our operating performance or prospects.
 If our common stock continues to experience substantial price volatility, any shares investors purchase may rapidly lose some or substantially all of their value.

 Shareholders of a public company sometimes bring securities class action suits against the company following periods of instability in the market price of that company's securities.
 If we were involved in a class action suit, it could divert a significant amount of our management's attention and other resources from our business and operations, which could harm our results of operations and require us to incur significant expenses to defend the suit.
 Any such class action suit, whether or not successful, could harm our reputation and restrict our ability to raise capital in the future.
-In addition, if a claim is successfully made against us, we may be required to pay significant damages, which could have a material adverse effect on our results of operations and financial condition.
+In addition, if a claim is successfully made against us, we may be required to pay damages, which could have a material adverse effect on our results of operations and financial condition.

 Furthermore, our ability to raise funds through the issuance of equity or otherwise use our common stock as consideration is impacted by the price of our common stock.
-A low stock price may adversely impact our ability to fund our operating and growth plans, including the Coosa Graphite Project, which would harm our business and prospects.
+A low stock price may adversely impact our ability to fund our operating and growth plans, including Phase I of the Kellyton Graphite Plant, which would harm our business and prospects.